MYLOTARG 5mg powder for concentrate for solution for infusion

 Dilution

 • Calculate the required volume of the reconstituted solution needed to obtain the appropriate dose according to patient body surface area.
 Withdraw this amount from the vial using a syringe.
-MYLOTARG vials contain 5 mg of drug product with no overfill.
+MYLOTARG vials contain 5 mg of medicinal product with no overfill.
 When reconstituted to a 1 mg/mL concentration as directed, the extractable content of the vial is 4.5 mg (4.5 mL).
 Protect from light.
 Discard any unused reconstituted solution left in the vial.

 • Doses must be mixed to a concentration between 0.075 mg/mL to 0.234 mg/mL according to the following instructions: